itsrucky/mpc-hc/Readme.md

-# Media Player Classic - Home Cinema
+# Media Player Modern - Home Cinema

 [![GitHub Tag](https://img.shields.io/github/tag/mpc-hc/mpc-hc.svg?label=version)](https://github.com/mpc-hc/mpc-hc)
 [![Coverity Scan Build Status](https://img.shields.io/coverity/scan/259.svg)](https://scan.coverity.com/projects/259)

 Media Player Classic - Home Cinema (MPC-HC) is a free and open-source (OSS) video and audio player for Windows.
-MPC-HC is based on the original Guliverkli project and contains many additional features and bug fixes.
+MPM-HC is based on the original MPC-HC project and contains many additional features and bug fixes.

 We are in dire need of new developers of any kind.
-If you can code a little, or you can create logos for the player and images for the file associations, or you can create/maintain the main website, please join our IRC channel and talk to us.
+If you can code a little, or you can create logos for the player and images for the file associations, or you can create/maintain the main website, please join our [Telegram](https://pastebin.com/raw/qES6AsnU) and talk to us.
 Any help is always appreciated.

-Find some easy ticket on our Trac, fix the problem, send a [pull request](https://github.com/mpc-hc/mpc-hc/pulls), or post the patch on [Trac](https://trac.mpc-hc.org/) or come on IRC and we'll review it for you.
-See [CONTRIBUTING.md](/CONTRIBUTING.md) for more info.
+If you find a problem please send an [pull request](https://github.com/itsrucky/mpm-hc/issues)

 *We care about keeping an open project open and free for contributions wherever they may come from.*